-The decision will impact individuals with shared protected characteristics with an anticipated particular impact on the elderly and those with a disability including deaf people.
+The decision is likely to impact on some individuals with shared protected characteristics with an anticipated particular impact on the elderly and those with a disability including deaf people.

 If you have answered "Yes" to this question in relation to any of the above characteristics, - please go to Question 1.

 If you have answered "No" in relation to all the protected characteristics, please briefly document your reasons below and attach this to the decision-making papers.
 (It goes without saying that if the lack of impact is obvious, it need only be very briefly noted.)
-N/A